Skip to content

 🔹 Testo 175 T2 Two-Channel Temperature Logger

-• Trusted by pros for long-term monitoring
+• Universally trusted by commercial pros for long-term monitoring.

 🔹 Tempmate-S1 Single Use USB Logger

-• Plug-and-play with automatic PDF output
+• Complete plug-and-play with automatic PDF report generation.

 🔹 Testo 175 H1 Temp & Humidity Logger

-• Includes external humidity sensor
+• Includes a highly accurate external humidity sensor.

 ✅ Don’t Let Bad Data Cost You